 Research Grant: Generative AI Tools for Urban Design

 We were recently announced as awardees for the Sidara Urban Research Seed Grant in partnership with the MIT Norman B. Leventhal Center for Advanced Urbanism!
-Titled “Beyond Prompts: Analogy-Enhanced Generative AI Tools for Urban Design”, the project aims to engage
+Titled “Beyond Prompts: Analogy-Enhanced Generative AI Tools for Urban Design”, this project with the MIT

 Posted in Architecture, Research | Leave a comment